 Kenya tourist visa cost

 The Kenya visa cost for holidays is £74,95 per person.
-This price includes consulary costs, applications costs and VAT.
-This total amount can be paid for in pounds, making it so no exchange rate surcharges are charged.
+This price includes consular costs, applications costs and VAT.
+This total amount can be paid for in pounds.
 No transaction costs are billed either, regardless of the chosen payment method.

 Apply for Kenya visa